turtlecoin/pool-guardian/README.md

 * `/hacheck/<nodeGroup>/<nodeId>` - Compares the daemon passed in url to other network pools, and returns a 200 code if it is within 5 blocks of the mode height, of a 503 code if not.
 Designed for monitoring services (uptime robot, monitority, pingdom, etc..)
 * `/hacheck/miningaddress/<poolMiningAddress>` - Compares the pool mining address passed in url to other network pools, and returns a 200 code if it is within 5 blocks of the mode height, of a 503 code if not.
 Designed for monitoring services (uptime robot, monitority, pingdom, etc..)

+Notes:
-Note: `/hacheck/<nodeGroup>/<nodeId>` queries for a specific daemon, and `/hacheck/miningaddress/<poolMiningAddress>` queries the pool directly, and in effect whatever daemon is currently active on it.
+* `/hacheck/<nodeGroup>/<nodeId>` queries for a specific daemon, and `/hacheck/miningaddress/<poolMiningAddress>` queries the pool directly, and in effect whatever daemon is currently active on it.
-Note: All endpoints accept an additional parameter /<failureDeviance> which is an integer, which overrides the default failure deviance from the config.js file.
+* Note: All endpoints accept an additional parameter `/<failureDeviance>` which is an integer, and overrides the default failure deviance from the config.js file.

 ## Configuring